lyndon025/playtested/src/content/article/2023-09-22-frustratingly-hilariously-chaotic-fun--full-review---party-animals.md

 ---
-title: "Frustratingly hilariously chaotic fun | Full Review - Party Animals"
+author: lyndonguitar
+category: Review
-description: "Party Animals is a multiplayer physics-based brawler and party game developed by Recreate Games and published by Source Technology.
+description: Party Animals is a multiplayer physics-based brawler and party game developed by Recreate Games and published by Source Technology.
 This game brings a delightful selection of cute anthropomorphic animals in chaotic battles, similar to like Gang Beasts and Gummy Life.
-With its unique blend of physics-based combat and Fall Guys-style objectives, it offers players a hilariously chaotic fun experience."
+With its unique blend of physics-based combat and Fall Guys-style objectives, it offers players a hilariously chaotic fun experience.
+featured: false
 pubDate: 2023-09-22
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "party-animals"]
+tags:
-featured: false
+- taptap
+- party-animals
-thumb: "/images/reviews/2023-09-22-frustratingly-hilariously-chaotic-fun--full-review---party-animals-0.avif"
+thumb: /images/reviews/2023-09-22-frustratingly-hilariously-chaotic-fun--full-review---party-animals-0.avif
+title: Frustratingly hilariously chaotic fun | Full Review - Party Animals
 ---

 <div class="gallery">